andrew/ultimate-awesome/README.md

 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
+- [Awesome-List](https://github.com/ryparker/Awesome-List) - A list of my favorite findings in the software industry. 🕶️.
 - [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.
 - [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
 We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.